 “I can move it, so it’s clearly not broken…” Maybe, maybe not!
-In primary care settings, the majority of fractures that we treat are diagnosed days after they occur (sometimes weeks), ignored because of this inaccurate belief.
-Wrist fractures are notorious for this presentation, because often there is not dramatic bruising or deformity, and swelling may not be impressive.
-Finger, foot, and ankle fractures tend to have much more impressive dark bruising and swelling, but even with these injuries, the affected area can most frequently still be moved voluntarily (albeit with significant discomfort).
+In primary care settings, the majority of fractures that we treat are diagnosed days after they occur (sometimes weeks), ignored because of this myth.
+Wrist fractures are particularly notorious for late diagnosis, because there is rarely dramatic bruising, deformity, or swelling.
+Finger, foot, and ankle fractures often display more impressive dark bruising and swelling, but even with these injuries, the affected area can most frequently still be moved voluntarily (albeit with significant discomfort).
+Muscles, ligaments and tendons MOVE the bones…and they can move broken bones as well as intact ones.

 Fractures come in many shapes and sizes.
 Fortunately, most fractures are not “open”, meaning most have no break in the skin (no bones sticking out anywhere).
 Some fractures are simple a hairline crack or a small buckle in the bone, while others break all the way through the bone and may shift out of place under the skin.
 The only way to be certain whether or not there is a fracture is with imaging- most commonly an ordinary X-ray.